 How long can you keep homemade beetroot hummus?

 Homemade hummus will stay fresh for 3-5 days in the fridge.
-The less garlic or lemon juice you use, the longer the hummus would stay fresh.
+The less garlic or lemon juice you use, the longer the hummus will stay fresh.
 I think that they add so much flavor though, so I recommend using them anyway.

 - 1 can chickpeas (430 g/15 oz), drained and rinsed